taw00/dashcore-rpm/documentation/howto.dashcore-node-setup.systemd.md

 ## ALL DONE!

-If all went well, you have a working Dash Core Node that is working hard to help secure the network by validating and propagating blocks and transactions.
+If all went well, you have a Dash Core Node humming along that is working hard to help secure the network by validating and propagating blocks and transactions.
-Congratulations.
-I hope this was helpful.

 Got a dash of feedback? *...har har...* Send it my way <https://keybase.io/toddwarner>